JensDijkstra/Project-NAO/Design Report/DesignReport.md

 The downside of Snips in this project is that Snips has to be extensive to operate properly.
 Besides that, for the output of the Raspberry Pi a completely different code has to be written to use those words to program a reaction or an action.
 In the time period of this particular project it is unrealistic to build such an extensive code.

-Eventually a choice has been made to use the in-build NAO speech recognition.
-For we have had more focus for movement correction of the user.
-The NAO speech recognition software is not as good as one of the options shown above, but it will be sufficient for our requirements.
+This projects time limits were short so all options were considered, but not for too long.
+Snips is, as explained, a bot which can be trained and linked through a Raspberry Pi to the NAO robot.
+This link between Snips and the NAO was not to be sufficient enough considering the time limits of this project.
+Therefore the choice was made to use the build-in NAO speech abilities.
+In the start there was an opportunity to use one of the webbrowsers API's, but privacy matters were more important than a sofisticated API.

 #### Choregraph
 -[ ]  Script